chbeu/chbeu.github.io/content/publications/zangerle-2022-perspectives-ceur/index.md

 ---
 type: publication

-title: 'Proceedings of the perspectives on the evaluation of recommender systems workshop 2022'
+title: Proceedings of the Perspectives on the Evaluation of Recommender Systems Workshop 2022
 subtitle: ''
 summary: ''
 authors: